Farmhouse extension with a view

 The owners of this smallholding and farmhouse wanted to update the dilapidated building and make the most of the view.
 An existing sub-standard extension planned to be removed formed the main footprint for the new works.
 Extensive internal alterations allow for a more efficient layout, and better use of the site, including a new entrance, segregated home office and space for woodchip/log heating system as well as the commanding views.

 The axis of the extension is orientated towards the evening sun and wrapping round as many large windows to make the most of the expansive views from as many areas as possible.
 A lighter-weight organic balcony structure wraps around the building allowing for sheltered external social and dining space, all with the view.
 A ‘rear’ access and steps connect the utility/boot room with the large vegetable patch and smallholding.

-Making pragmatic choices such as the colour-coated sheet steel roof, standard Velux rooflights and plain kitchen fittings have kept the overall budget in control.
-This allows expenditure on the exposed timber frame and large areas of glazing, which give the wow factor.
-Full planning permission was secured recently and a local craftsman is lined up to create the exposed oak frame internally, due for construction soon.
+Expenditure on the exposed timber frame and large areas of glazing, and making use of more basic fittings elsewhere kept the budget under control.
+Costs were focussed on practical spaces and the dining room area which give the wow factor.
+Full planning permission was secured recently and a local craftsman is lined up to create the exposed oak frame internally.

 The build is a long-term project with the greenhouse, balcony and steps all still awaiting construction.